ENDE

 Testing Your L2TP VPN on Mac

-Step-by-Step Connection Test
+Step by Step Connection Test

-1. Verify Internet - Ensure your Mac has working internet connectivity
+1. Verify Internet connectivity on your Mac

-2. Launch VPN Tracker - Open the application
+2. Launch VPN Tracker

-3. Select Connection - Choose your L2TP connection
+3. Select your L2TP connection

-4. Connect - Click the connect button or toggle switch
+4. Connect using the toggle

 Connection Verification

-How to Confirm Your VPN is Working:
+Confirm your VPN is working

-• DNS Resolution - Verify internal hostnames resolve correctly
+• Verify internal hostnames resolve correctly

 Troubleshooting Common Issues with L2TP VPN on Mac